Consolidated Steel Corporation: Wilmington shipyard

 Bethlehem San Pedro and California Shipbuilding were located nearby on Terminal Island.

-See also: California during World War II#Ship building

 Long Beach shipyard

 The former Long Beach Shipbuilding Company yard was the first Consolidated Steel facility to become operational.
 It was located at the entrance of Channel No. 3 on the south side (33.768916°N 118.215992°W).

 On Liberty Fleet Day, September 27, 1941, the yard launched SS Alcoa Polaris, a C1-B type cargo vessel, as one of the fourteen ships launched nationwide on the same day to show the magnitude of the shipbuilding program.